The Hardcore Holidayoff

 “Oh dear, this has certainly been a holiday-competition worth remembering!
 I wish we could do this every year!”
 Chaos exclaims as Test Minion pops up to sit in his lap.

-Everyone cheers, completely beside themselves with joy, with only a few disappointed with how their assigned holidays had panned out.
+Everyone cheers, completely beside themselves with joy, with only a few disappointed in how their assigned holidays had panned out.

 “Score Minion!”
 Chaos calls out.